AP US History Score Calculator

 Step 3: Input Your DBQ Score

-The Document-Based Question (DBQ) is worth up to 7 points and accounts for 25% of your total score.
-This section tests your ability to analyze historical documents and construct a well-supported argument.
-Enter your estimated DBQ score.
+The Document-Based Question (DBQ) is worth up to 7 rubric points and represents 25% of your total score.
+Estimate your score based on thesis, contextualization, document analysis, and complexity.

 Step 4: Enter Your LEQ Score